Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: High-Resolution simulations of 3D Hall-MHD plasmas

-In the MHD regime, pseudo-spectral simulation relies on the incompressibility condition that allows for large time-steps, whereas the time-stepping of the (compressible) Lattice Boltzmann scheme is constrained to resolve sound waves.
-Therefore, the time-step of a LB simulation is very small compared to the time-step of a pseudo-spectral simulation, the ratio between the two time-steps being typically the Mach number \citep{Horstmann2022}.
-The superiority of LB simulations in terms of turn-around times is thus not so big as compared to pseudo-spectral simulations.
-The things are different in the Hall regime, where the time-steps of the two methods are constrained identically by the speed of whistler waves.
-In that situation, the computational efficiency of the LB scheme (exploiting the computational power of GPU accelerators) is a major advantage and leads to wall-clock turn-around times that are significantly smaller.
-Finally, let us mention that extension to electron MHD is here straightforward and amounts to modifying the equilibrium distributions for the magnetic field in the LB scheme, by neglecting the bulk velocity $\mathbf{U}$ with respect to the Hall current $\alpha_H \mathbf{J}$ in \eqref{eq:gHall_eq}.
+{In the MHD regime, the time step of the} (compressible) Lattice Boltzmann {runs} is constrained {by the need for resolving} sound waves.
+Therefore, the time-step of an LB simulation is {typically much smaller} compared to the time-step of {equivalent} (incompressible) pseudo-spectral simulation, the ratio between the two time-steps being typically the Mach number \citep{Horstmann2022}. {Therefore, in the case of the MHD, the advantage for our} LB {scheme} in terms of turn-around times is not {that} big compared to {standard} pseudo-spectral simulations. {The situation is different when it comes to the simulation of plasmas in the Hall-MHD regime}, where the time-steps of the two methods are identically constrained by the speed of whistler waves.
+In {this case}, the efficiency of the LB scheme (exploiting the computational power of GPU accelerators) becomes a major advantage with respect to pseudo-spectral simulations, {leading} to wall-clock turn-around times that are significantly smaller {for LB schemes, and for \textsc{flame} in particular}.
+Finally, {we would like to mention} that {an} extension {of \textsc{flame} allowing the simulation of} {the} electron MHD {dynamics} {would simply consist in} modifying the equilibrium distributions for the magnetic field in the LB scheme, by neglecting the bulk velocity $\mathbf{U}$ with respect to the Hall current $\alpha_H \mathbf{J}$ in \eqref{eq:gHall_eq}.